AWRIMetabolomics/pro-nmr-quant-2024/README.md

 ### Key Files and Folders

-* `mlgrad-weighted-lr-5apr2024` - dir containing workbooks that do automated fitting for training and validation sets
+* `01-training.ipynb` -
+* `02-testing.ipynb` -
-* `manual_integration_workflow_20240112` - a minority of samples will not be fitted well by automated fitting; use the manual integration workbook to manually fit these.
+* `manual_integration` - a minority of samples will not be fitted well by automated fitting; use the manual integration workbook to manually fit these.
 * `bootstrap.R` is the R script for bootstrapping, to be used on any compute environment that support multi-threaded processing.
 In practice, a cloud VM is easiest to use.
+* `bootstrap_results_12sep2023.csv` - a pre-trained example of gradient values trained from sample data, ready to be loaded into `02-testing.ipynb`

 # Workflow